Sohrab789/Traditional_Path_Following/README.md

-# Path Following for Nomoto 1st Order Dynamics with LOS Guidance and PID Controller
-Path Following for Nomoto 1st Order Dynamics with LOS Guidance and PID Controller.
-This repository demonstrates path following for various trajectories (Straight Line, Circle, Figure Eight, and random paths) using the Nomoto 1st Order Dynamics model with Line-of-Sight (LOS) guidance and a PID Controller.
-It is useful for simulating maritime navigation or any other dynamic systems that follow paths using similar control algorithms.
+Path Following for Nomoto 1<sup>st</sup> Order Dynamics with LOS Guidance and PID Controller This repository demonstrates path following for various trajectories such as Straight Line, Circle, Figure Eight, and Random Paths using the Nomoto 1<sup>st</sup> Order Dynamics model.
+The Line-of-Sight (LOS) guidance system provides steering commands, while a PID Controller adjusts the vessel's heading to follow the desired path.
+This is particularly useful for simulating maritime navigation or dynamic systems that follow similar control algorithms.

 Features
+Path Types:
+Straight Line
+Circle
+Figure Eight
-Path Types: Straight Line, Circle, Figure Eight, and Random Paths
+Random Paths
+Dynamics:
-Dynamics: Nomoto 1st Order Model
+Nomoto 1<sup>st</sup> Order Model
+Guidance:
-Guidance: Line-of-Sight (LOS) Algorithm
+Line-of-Sight (LOS) Algorithm
+Controller:
-Controller: PID Controller for Steering
+PID Controller for Steering
+Visualization:
-Visualization: Plotting results for clear path following demonstration

-How It Works
+Plotting results for clear path-following demonstrations How It Works
-The repository simulates a vessel following different paths with the following components:
+The repository simulates a vessel following different paths using three main components:

-Nomoto 1st Order Dynamics: Models the system dynamics.
+Nomoto 1<sup>st</sup> Order Dynamics:
+Models the system's response to steering commands, capturing the vessel's inertia and turning behavior.
-LOS Guidance Algorithm: Provides heading commands to keep the vessel on course.
+LOS Guidance Algorithm:
+Provides the desired heading by calculating the line-of-sight angle to keep the vessel on course toward the next waypoint.
+PID Controller:
-PID Controller: Corrects steering errors based on the LOS commands.
+Corrects steering errors by adjusting the rudder angle based on the difference between the desired and actual heading.